streamnative/pulsar_weekly/content/2019/2019-11/2019-11-29-pulsar-weekly.md

 ### Pulsar Development

 - [Pulsar Manager] Pulsar Manager 0.1.0 is released.
-It is the first official apache release since it is donated from StreamNative.
+It is the first official Apache release since it is donated from StreamNative.
 Thanks to many committers and contributors for making this happen.

     - Release Notes